Rubyland

 Let's build a Hanami app

-Hanami is a full-stack Ruby web framework.
+Hanami is a full-stack Ruby web framework that's been around for over a decade.
+The Hanami team recently released version 2.1 which now includes everything you need to build a full stack application including a view layer and frontend asset support.
 Unlike Rails, which has many default assumptions about how an app should be built, Hanami promises developer freedom by not imposing too many such defaults.

 The framework is also blazingly fast due to its low memory footprint and focus on minimalism.
 Combine that with a focus on strict abstractions, and you get a fully-featured Ruby framework that could rival Rails for building some applications, such as APIs and micro-services.